devzerstudios/react-page-loading-v2/README.md

 ## Contributing

-We'd love to have your helping hand on contributions to react-chartjsx by forking and sending a pull request!
+We'd love to have your helping hand on contributions to react-page-loading-v2 by forking and sending a pull request!

 Your contributions are heartily ♡ welcome, recognized and appreciated. (✿◠‿◠)